aws-neuron/aws-neuron-sdk/general/nki/arch/trainium_inferentia2_arch.rst

 #. *32x32 transpose*\ : Each Reshape Bank can read in 32 elements per SBUF/PSUM partitions and transpose the partition and
    free dimension of the incoming 32x32 matrix.
-This can be invoked by :doc:`nki.isa.nc_transpose <api/generated/nki.isa.nc_transpose>`
+This can be invoked by :doc:`nki.isa.nc_transpose <../api/generated/nki.isa.nc_transpose>`
    API by selecting VectorE as the execution engine.
-#. *32 partition shuffle* [instruction support in NKI coming soon]: Each Reshape Bank can take an arbitrary *shuffle mask*
+#. *32 partition shuffle* [instruction support in NKI not supported yet]: Each Reshape Bank can take an arbitrary *shuffle mask*
    ``SM``\ * of length 32.
 The integer value of ``SM[i]`` indicates the source partition ID (modulo 32) that the Reshape Bank output stream ``i`` will get.
 For example, we can broadcast partition[0] to partition[0-31] using a SM of 32 zeros.